samirose/sicp-compiler-project/README.md

 ## Known issues
 * Open coding of numerical comparison operators produces incorrect results when the operator is applied to more than two parameters
 * The Scheme values are not type checked in the compiled programs: a number can be used as a procedure reference and vice-versa.
 Using of uninitialized values is not detected.
-* if-form without alternative expression is not supported and if is missing dedicated tests.

 ## Features currently under work